 Some owners believe the role of the business is to provide for the family.
 These owners often run the business like a family.
 They believe each family member has a right to work in the business, regardless of the member’s qualifications.
 They also believe all members should be treated equally and design their compensation strategy accordingly.
 Unfortunately, these businesses tend to perform poorly due to their lack of professional operation.

 The worst approach of all occurs when the owner places a low priority on both the family and the business.
 In these instances, the owner devotes little attention to either, causing both to suffer.
 Fortunately, this approach is not too common.
-It is typically found in companies that are run by second or third generation owners who do not have the skills or motivation to effectively manage the business or their family.
+It is typically found in companies that are run by second or third-generation owners who do not have the skills or motivation to effectively manage the business or their family.

 For owners, the best approach may be a clear and intentional focus on what’s important.
 Specific goals and family employment policies will help the owner and the family emphasis what’s important and how the family and the business function together.
 Some Spokane family-business overlap is inevitable, but it does not have to cause major problems.
 Have a succession plan in place and a contingency plan as well to foster a healthy work and family balance.